 The original lesson plan for the most advanced classes (Thai 7 to 9) focus on language, culture and society.
 At the time of this writing there are plans to have at least one class focused on ‘Thai for business’.
 Personally I prefer a more pragmatic and business-related class (especially in the advanced levels).
 However, if your study focus is on linguistic or culture-related, this class would be a perfect fit.
 Expect a fair share of Buddhism-related vocabulary.

 The three upper levels (advanced classes) aren’t required to be taken in any specific order.
-Each only has Thai 6 as a requirement.
-However, these courses have yet to start (these details have been provided by the faculty).
+Each only has intermediate 6 as a requirement.

 - It’s intensive.
 I haven’t seen another method to advance this fast in Thai.
 The workload is so massive that you’re forced to study hard (or drop out).